 Yuneec Typhoon H: A Unique Hexacopter

-The remote transmitter of the Typhoon H has a built-in 7 inch video screen.
-You won’t have to rely on a smart phone or tablet to get the 720p video feed from your drone.
+The remote transmitter of the Typhoon H has a built-in 7-inch video screen.
+You won’t have to rely on a smartphone or tablet to get the 720p video feed from your drone.
 Like the redundant 6-prop design, the integrated screen increases the Typhoon’s safety score.
-You won’t half to worry about a phone call from mom interrupting your flight if you forget to put your phone in airplane mode.
+You won’t need to worry about a phone call from mom interrupting your flight if you forget to put your phone in airplane mode.
 Mom can pester you later to ask when she will finally get grandchildren.
 In order to have a partner operate the camera, the Typhoon H can pair to two remotes or to just a single standard remote and a smaller “Wizard” remote.
 The Wizard can also be used as a GPS beacon in Follow Me mode.

 Watch some examples of the different flight modes and features of the Typhoon H

 If you are looking for a portable drone that takes superb video the Yuneec Typhoon H is an excellent option.
 The 360 degree 3 axis gimbal is a feature that is hard to find on a drone in this price range.
 If you are looking at drones around the $1000 price point, the DJI Mavic Pro and the DJI Phantom 4 are drones that you should take a hard look at.

 The Mavic wins on portability and features while the DJI Phantom 4 likely beats the Typhoon in image quality and certainly in simplicity.
 Both DJI drones have more mature software and open ecosystems.
 Any of these drones are excellent choices and it is hard to go wrong with any of them.
 You can read more about the DJI Mavic here or the Phantom 4 here.